by Monika Walankiewicz

 Maybe you’re devoting your time and energy to a friendship that is past its expiration date but you feel too guilty to limit the contact?
 Or maybe you’re involved in an extracurricular project that doesn’t feed your soul anymore but feels more like an obligation and something you “should” do.
 If you say a compassionate no to people and activities that are draining you, you open space for something new to grow and flourish.

-I invite you to look at your current goals, commitments, and even your three-month-old New Year’s resolutions through a new lens.
+To help inspire you for a spring-cleaning adventure, I invite you to look at your current goals, commitments, and even your months-old New Year’s resolutions through a new lens.
 Evaluate them to determine if they are viable plants that you want to cultivate and devote your time and energy to, or weeds that are distracting you from your real desires, and need to be removed from your garden of life so it can flourish.

 Here’s a simple exercise you can do to perform that evaluation.
 Pick one life area, be it health or career or relationships, and ask yourself three important questions: